 Children may also suffer injuries because of the criminal acts of others.
 Unfortunately, children are exposed to the abuse of coaches, teachers, religious leaders, and other mentors.
 While these assailants are certainly subject to criminal prosecution, their employing agencies may share the blame in a civil lawsuit.

-There are special laws that impart legal liability to defendants if the plaintiff is a child even if the defendant would not be liable were the claimant an adult.
+There are special laws that impart legal liability to defendants if the plaintiff is a child, even if the defendant would not be liable if the claimant was an adult.
 A prominent example is the idea of an attractive nuisance.
 Normally, landowners are only liable to trespassers on their land if the landowner intentionally causes harm.
 However, a landowner may be liable towards a minor trespasser under limited circumstances.

 Pursuant to Long v.
 Manzo, 682.
 A.2d 370 (Pa.
 Super.
 1996), a landowner may be liable for an injury to a trespassing child due to an artificial condition if:

-One common example is drownings because of swimming pools.
+One common example of an attractive nuisance is an unfenced swimming pool.
+Children may be inclined to go into these areas and not know any better because of their age.
 An owner should take appropriate steps to fence off the area so that wandering children are unable to enter.
 A State College attorney could help pursue claims that are unique to injured children.

 Whenever a child suffers an injury, it can affect the entire family.
 That child may require extensive medical treatment, suffer emotional trauma, and miss school or other activities.
-That child and their parents have the right to demand compensation to make up for all these losses.
+That child and his or her parents have the right to demand compensation to make up for all these losses.

 A State College child injury lawyer could help injured children and their families pursue at-fault defendants for the payments needed to set things right.
-Schedule a consultation with a Marcus & Mack attorney today.
+Schedule a consultation with a skilled attorney at Marcus & Mack today.